Rangefinder camera: Difficulty integrating zoom lenses

 The rangefinder design is not readily adapted for use with zoom lenses, which have a continuously variable field of view.
 The only true zoom lens for rangefinder cameras is the Contax G2 Carl Zeiss 35–70 mm Vario-Sonnar T* Lens with built-in zoom viewfinder.
 A very few lenses, such as the Konica M-Hexanon Dual or Leica Tri-Elmar, let the user select among two or three focal lengths; the viewfinder must be designed to work with all focal lengths of any lens used.
 The rangefinder may become misaligned, leading to incorrect focusing.

 Historically unobtrusive

 Rangefinder cameras are often quieter, particularly with leaf shutters, and smaller than competing SLR models.
 These qualities once made rangefinders more attractive for theater photography, some portrait photography, candid and street photography, and any application where an SLR is too large or obtrusive.
-However, today mirrorless digital cameras are capable of excellent low light performance, are much smaller and completely silent.
+However, today mirrorless digital cameras are capable of excellent low light performance, are much smaller, and can be completely silent.